Increasing access to recycled water quality on the Bellarine

 See the below tabs for more information about the different aspects of the project.

-To effectively manage the brine (saltwater waste) from the new treatment plant, we’re designing and constructing a new dedicated brine pipeline to transfer this waste into our existing sewerage network and sewage treatment plant at Black Rock.
+To effectively manage the brine (saltwater waste) from the new treatment plant at the Portarlington Water Reclamation Plant (WRP) on Grassy Point Road, we’re constructing a new 11-kilometre brine pipeline from the Portarlington WRP to our pump station in Clifton Springs.
+It will then transfer the waste into our existing sewerage network.

 Portarlington Water Reclamation Plant upgrade